paarthenon/pixiv-god-mode/packages/pixiv-assistant-server/README.md

 	repo/[<artist.id>] - <artist.name>/<image>

-The flat repo makes no assumptions.
+The flat repo makes no assumptions, but will create a db.json file with the information that it has collected on folder structure on program exit.
+This file exists to avoid having to reload the folder structure every execution of the program.

 ## To Build